Customer Data Platform: What Is It and How to Choose the Best CDP?

 While there is no limit on how many data sources a CDP requires access to, many use cases can be covered by consolidating data from three to five business/MarTech systems.

-Demographic, behavioral and transactional customer data can be sourced from websites, CRMs, email automation software and other systems of record.
+Demographic, behavioral and transactional customer data can be sourced from websites, CRMs, email marketing automation software and other systems of record.
 Transforming and normalizing the data can then facilitate further analysis, segmentation, building prediction models and activation of marketing channels.

 Regardless of the vertical, or the scope of implementation, data collection is a foundational step for many CDP use cases, such as real-time personalization, experience orchestration and journey optimization.